s0pchak/the-maxx-report-template/README.md

 It is not OpenAI billing truth.
 It is not Anthropic billing truth.
 It is a mirror held up to your choices.

 Run the importer, open `index.html`, and look at it locally.
 If you also want to deploy it to a cloud host so you can pull it up from your phone, there are configs for that too.

-## Original Build Receipt

-The token dashboard has already burned **212.5M tokens** figuring out how to tell us how many tokens we burned.
-This is either product development or a very ornate self-report.

-Counted on May 19, 2026 at roughly 7:06 PM ET from local Codex transcripts that mention this dashboard (`codex-token-dashboard`, `The Maxx Report`, `the-maxx-report`, or `maxxreport`): **20** transcript files, **1,619** recorded model calls, non-duplicate `last_token_usage.total_tokens` deltas summed.
-It is an aggregate build receipt, not billing truth, and it does not publish prompts, session IDs, local paths, or tool output.

 ## What It Shows